spencebl/CSU-Industry-Skills/README.md

 ```
 CS455,Abstraction,Algorithms Underpinning P2P Sys...
 ```
+### INDUSTRY-CODES
+This is similar to `CSU-CODES` but it is associated with the industry jobs instead of CSU CS corses.

 ### DRAWIO-TEXT
 This was the landing space for converting the Atlat TI exported data into readable text files to be sent to DrawIO to create visual graph representation.
-### INDUSTRY-CODES
-This is similar to `CSU-CODES` but it is associated with the industry jobs instead of CSU CS corses.

 ### LIB
-This is the brains of the conversion. `exel_to_csv.go` will convert the xlsx files exported from Atlas TI and will convert them into CSVs (better for applying pandas to them).
+This is the brains of the conversion. `exel_to_csv.go` will convert the xlsx files in `data` directory, exported from Atlas TI, and will convert them into CSVs (better for applying pandas to them).
 Also `draw_io_converter.ipynd` will convert each CSV file to a readable text file that drawio's API can convert from a text to a visual graph.
 Secondly, `go.mod` and `go.sum` were used in the go file `exel_to_csv.go`.